Green Action Team

 In 2015, the Green Action Team hosted the Earth Revival: Loving God, Living Green, and Liberating All.
 The event included a worship service led by Rev. Dr. Otis Moss III from Trinity United Methodist Church as well as workshops regarding a broad range of sustainability issues.

-The Sally Stoval Memorial Garden, just outside the church parking lot, stands as a serene sanctuary, honoring the memory of Sally Stoval (1949-2019), and celebrating her commitment to caring for all creation.
+The Sally Stoval Memorial Garden stands as a serene sanctuary, honoring the memory of Sally Stoval (1949-2019), and celebrating her commitment to caring for all creation.
 This beautifully landscaped space invites reflection and tranquility, providing a peaceful haven for both church members and visitors alike.

 Published articles on Euclid’s commitment to caring for all the earth.